swkWien/sessions/2022/gdcr/sessions_draft.md

 Rationale for using this kata:
 - It is a refactoring kata, hence there is starter code
+- We can safely evolve the system because we have tests
-- It is a system with input (catalogs for prices and discounts, involves IO), little bit of in-between logic and output (receipt, does not involve IO)
+- It is a system with input (catalogs for prices and discounts, involves IO), little bit of convoluted in-between logic and output (receipt, does not involve IO)
 - Being able to retrieve data differently and being able to output a receipt to different formats is a natural requirement
 - We can motivate design changes through requirements changes